 Apple Inc. designs, manufactures, and markets mobile communication and media devices, and personal computers to consumers, and small and mid-sized businesses; and education, enterprise, and government customers worldwide.
+The last earnings update was 53 days ago.
 More info.

 The calculations below outline how an intrinsic value for

 is arrived at by discounting future cash flows to their present value.
 We use

 analyst's estimates of cash flows going forward 5 years.

 See our documentation to learn about this calculation.